Virginia's Freedom of Information Act

 FOIA states that its purpose is to promote an increased awareness by all persons of governmental activities.
 In furthering this policy, FOIA requires that the law be interpreted liberally, in favor of access, and that any exemption allowing public records to be withheld must be interpreted narrowly.

 FOIA Contact Information

 The Town’s FOIA Officer, Diana Hays, is the point of contact for all FOIA requests and inquiries.
-She will assist you in making a request for records, and will respond to your requests for records.
-Ms. Hays can be reached by email at this link, by phone at 540-751-2334, by fax at 540-338-6205, or in person at Town Hall, 221 South Nursery Avenue, Purcellville, Virginia 20132.
+She will assist you in making a request for records and will respond to your requests for records.
+Ms. Hays can be reached by email at this link, by phone at 540-751-2334, by fax at 540-338-6205, or in person at Town Hall, 221 South Nursery Avenue, Purcellville, VA 20132.

 In addition, the Freedom of Information Advisory Council is a state agency that is available to answer any questions you may have about FOIA.
 The FOIA Council may be contacted by email at firstname.lastname@example.org, or by telephone at 804-225-3056 or 866-448-4100.

 Your FOIA Rights

 1. You have the right to request to inspect or receive copies of public records, or both.

 2. You have the right to request that any charges for the requested records be estimated in advance.